 Nice work with those problems!
-You earn a treasure coin!
+Your group earns a treasure coin!

 Now, let's do something different.
 Next time, we'll start to work on solving word problems.
 Sometimes you find the numbers you need to solve word problems right there, in the word problem.
 Sometimes, though, the word problem comes with a table, chart, or a graph.